wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.1.2 =
+* Upgrade to get much improved stats graphics on the Affiliates Overview.
+Also adds the option to show stats for a given amount of days back.

 = 2.1.1 =
 * New shortcode to render the referrer's id.